Deep Learning

 As discussed earlier, the hidden layers need to have a non-linear activation function so that the complex problem can be solved and the network doesn’t act like a linear transformer.

-Let’s understand all such types of activation functions.
+Let’s understand all such types of activation function in neural network.

 • Linear activation function